diku-dk/ap-e2024-pub/week3/README.md

 For the Haskell code we follow the convention discussed in the course notes where *lexer functions* are named with a leading `l`, and are the only functions that are allowed to directly manipulate whitespace.
-Parser functions are named with a leading `l`, and must not directly manipulate whitespace (such as by using the `spaces` parser).
+Parser functions are named with a leading `p`, and must not directly manipulate whitespace (such as by using the `spaces` parser).

 Implement a lexer function